Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Baltimore and its opponents have combined to score more than 45.5 points in five of 10 games this season.
+- Baltimore has combined with its opponents to score more than 47 points in five of 10 games this season.

-- Cleveland and its opponents have combined to score more than 45.5 points in six of 11 games this season.
+- Cleveland has combined with its opponents to score more than 47 points in six of 11 games this season.

+- Sunday's over/under is 0.1 points higher than the combined 46.9 PPG average of the two teams.

-- The two teams combine to score 46.9 points per game, 1.4 more than the over/under in this contest.
+- This contest's total is 1.2 points greater than the 45.8 these two squads combine to allow per game this season.

-- These two squads surrender a combined 45.8 points per game, 0.3 more than this contest's over/under.

-- Ravens games this season feature an average total of 48.1 points, a number 2.6 points higher than Sunday's over/under.
+- The average total in Ravens games this season is 48.1, 1.1 points more than Sunday's over/under of 47.

-- In 2020, games involving the Browns have averaged a total of 46.6 points, 1.1 more than the set over/under in this contest.
+- The 47 over/under in this game is 0.4 points above the 46.6 average total in Browns games this season.

 Ravens stats and trends

-- Baltimore has played 10 games, with four wins against the spread.
+- In Baltimore's 10 games this year, it has four wins against the spread.

-- The Ravens have yet to cover the spread this season when favored by 4 points or more in five chances.
+- This season, the Ravens are winless against the spread when entering a game as a favorite of 4 points or more (in five chances).

-- Baltimore has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Baltimore is 3-3 against the spread and 5-1 overall this season when the team puts up more than 22.8 points.
+- Baltimore is 3-3 against the spread and 5-1 overall this season when the team scores more than 22.8 points.

-- Baltimore is 3-5 against the spread and 6-2 overall when the team amasses more than 316.7 yards.
+- When Baltimore piles up more than 316.7 yards, the team is 3-5 against the spread and 6-2 overall.

 - The Ravens have turned the ball over three more times (13 total) than the Browns have forced a turnover (10) this season.